-As of June 2021, CDIA donors have contributed an aggregate amount of USD 111.5 million.
+As of December 2021, CDIA donors have contributed an aggregate amount of US$ 112.02 million.
 The government of Germany contributed the most at $50.10 million, followed by the governments of Sweden and Switzerland at $15.98 and $12 million, respectively.

 The Asian Development Bank (ADB) is committed to achieving a prosperous, inclusive, resilient and sustainable Asia and the Pacific, while sustaining its efforts to eradicate extreme poverty.
 It assists its members and partners by providing loans, technical assistance, grants, and equity investments to promote social and economic development.